samia-ahmed/GeeGaw/README.md

 The biggest challenge of the project is letting users upload photos and control those photos in terms of size.

 ### Additional Features
-Once the essential structure is built we plan on adding search features.
+Once the essential structure is built we plan on adding search features, settings, profile management and eventually a chat.